 If barriers elements are used offset, the vehicle must not be able to accelerate again after bypassing the obstacle.
 This was unfortunately the case in Volkmarsen.

 Please also note that a sufficient number of elements are used.
 The fewer elements, the lower the protective effect and the greater the penetration depth of the barrier.
 Please ask the manufacturer for the number of blocking elements tested (certification) and the penetration depth (displacement) achieved.

 Vehicles parked sideways are not suitable as HVM barriers.
-Crash tests have shown that these vehicles are pushed away from the attack vehicles at high speed - in the worst case directly into the crowd.
+Crash tests have shown that these vehicles are pushed away at high speed - in the worst case directly into the crowd.
 The vehicles are also usually only slightly damaged.
 They can accelerate and attack again.

-Another argument against crosswise places vehicles is that they block the view and thus prevent an early reaction to possible attacks.
+Another argument against crosswise placed vehicles is that they block the view and thus prevent an early reaction to possible attacks.
 They also block escape routes.

 Individually placed concrete blocks or jersey elements offer no protection against HVM attacks.
 On the contrary: they become projectiles on impact - this has been proven by various crash tests.